yaq-project/yaq-fyi/posts/loading_and_saving_state.md

+---
-## Daemon patterns: loading and saving state
+title: loading and saving state
+id: loading-state
+date: 2023-11-30
+authors: Kyle Sunden
+tags: patterns
+---

 Daemon state management is usually fairly automated such that individual daemon authors rarely need to think deeply on the subject.
 State files